 Investment plan for important needs of life.

 Accumulating enough wealth to have a sustainable life at retirement times.
-We work to create sufficient wealth to make our ends meet.
+We work to create sufficient wealth to make ends meet.
 Unfortunately, our entire life passes by and not much wealth could be created.
 Is it because of an intrinsic issue in our society and the way the governing policies are drafted?
 Is it something that hurts the middle class and the lower part of our economy the most?
-Why is it that the middle-class people in our society have to work their entire life but, the same is not reflected in their wealth?
-Some hard questions to be answered by each of us.
+Why is it that the middle-class people in our society have to work their entire life but, but the same is not reflected in their wealth?
+Some hard questions are to be answered by each of us.

 To create wealth is another thing.
 Why don’t we look at those aspects that can provide a better life than we already have?
 One that provides a steady income.
 One that provides safety and security to our deposits.

 Here’s a list of asset classes that qualifies both Safety & Return:

 - Senior Citizens Saving Scheme.